Azure-Samples/vsts-dotnet-build-aspnet-core-docker-image/README.md

     WORKDIR /app
     COPY netcore/src/netcore/out .
     ENTRYPOINT ["dotnet", "netcore.dll"]
-This example assumes the project is structured as follows and the application is named “netcore”:
+This example assumes the project is structured as follows and the application is named â€œnetcoreâ€:

 ![4](https://raw.githubusercontent.com/shaqian/Docker-VSTS/master/4.png)